chloeeliu/rolling_healthcare_agent/docs/sepsis_single_longitudinal_compare_qwen3_30b.md

 2. tighten escalation behavior for true alert transitions
 3. specifically target the `trigger_sepsis_alert -> infection_suspect` error mode
 4. keep using toolbox-efficiency metrics as first-class outputs, not just step accuracy

+## Future Direction: What To Improve Next

+The comparison suggests that the new toolbox-with-history protocol is already the right **benchmark direction**, but the next gains will come from better **task design** and a better **agent framework**.

+### Task Design

+#### 1. Keep the toolbox-with-history protocol as the main longitudinal benchmark

+The benchmark should not move back toward fixed stepwise calling.
+The old protocol is useful as a baseline, but it does not really test longitudinal monitoring because tool use is predetermined.

+The benchmark should keep:

+- variable tool use
+- explicit prior-step history
+- zero-call steps as a valid outcome
+- tool-use efficiency as a first-class metric

+#### 2. Add explicit latent-state evaluation

+The current action space is simple, but the alert-stage error pattern suggests that the benchmark would benefit from tracking latent state explicitly:

+- infection established?
+- alert-level organ dysfunction established?
+- last confirmed SOFA threshold time?

+This could remain an internal eval target rather than a visible action label.
+It would let us distinguish:

+- bad longitudinal state tracking
+- from bad final action choice

+#### 3. Split reporting into infection-tracking and escalation-tracking phases

+The results suggest that these are two different subproblems:

+- infection tracking
+- escalation after infection is already known

+Future benchmark reporting should therefore include:

+- infection-onset timing
+- post-infection escalation timing
+- SOFA re-check coverage after infection is established
+- escalation delay after the first alert-eligible checkpoint

+That would make the current “stops at `infection_suspect`” problem easier to localize.

+#### 4. Add a richer derived history state

+The flat rolling history is transparent, but still cognitively heavy for the agent.

+Keep the full history, but also provide a compact derived state summary, for example:

+- infection state
+- sofa state
+- last infection check step
+- last sofa check step
+- whether each concept is resolved or still open

+This would preserve the longitudinal task while making the agent’s decision problem cleaner.

+### Agent Framework

+#### 5. Move from a flat prompt policy to a structured controller

+The current toolbox controller is still mostly “tool-or-act” from a single prompt.
+The next version should maintain an explicit belief state.

+Suggested controller loop:

+1. update belief state from rolling history and current tool outputs
+2. identify unresolved or stale evidence gaps
+3. choose the next tool only if it closes a meaningful gap
+4. emit the final action only when the relevant state is established

+Useful internal fields:

+- infection status
+- sofa status
+- last confirmed infection evidence
+- last confirmed sofa evidence
+- whether evidence is stale at the current checkpoint

+#### 6. Add an explicit escalation gate

+The dominant toolbox weakness is that many true alerts become `infection_suspect`.

+The controller should therefore enforce a lightweight escalation rule:

+- `trigger_sepsis_alert` requires explicit infection evidence plus explicit alert-level SOFA evidence
+- if infection is already known but SOFA evidence is unresolved, the controller should prefer `query_sofa` over finalizing at `infection_suspect`

+This could be implemented:

+- first as a stronger prompt rule
+- then more robustly as a controller-side guardrail

+#### 7. Add a verifier pass for positive decisions

+A practical next step is a cheap verifier only for positive outputs.

+Verifier questions:

+- Is infection explicitly established?
+- If `trigger_sepsis_alert` is proposed, is alert-level SOFA evidence explicitly established?
+- If not, what is the highest-value missing tool?

+This should improve reliability without turning every step into a multi-pass pipeline.

+#### 8. Use retrieval over history, not only full history

+The agent should continue to see full rolling history for transparency, but it would likely benefit from retrieval-style access to the most relevant prior evidence:

+- latest infection-positive event
+- latest SOFA summary
+- maximum SOFA so far
+- last step each concept was checked

+That should make history reuse more reliable and reduce unnecessary rereading of the full history list.

+### Measurement And Pipeline

+#### 9. Expand tool-use evaluation

+The current toolbox metrics are already much better than the old setup, but the next round should add:

+- phase-conditioned marginal utility
+- staleness-aware necessary-call coverage
+- escalation-opportunity capture
+- correctness on zero-call steps

+These would better distinguish genuinely informed history reuse from simply skipping tools.

+#### 10. Tighten artifact hygiene

+The comparison also surfaced a practical issue:

+- stale `events.jsonl` can diverge from `rollouts.json`

+Future runs should:

+- treat `rollouts.json` as canonical
+- store a run manifest with:
+  - dataset hash
+  - trajectory IDs
+  - protocol version
+  - metric version
+- optionally export matched-cohort subsets directly

+### Recommended Roadmap

+The best roadmap from here is:

+1. keep `rolling_toolbox_with_history` as the main longitudinal protocol
+2. add a compact derived state summary on top of rolling history
+3. implement a controller-side escalation gate
+4. add a verifier pass for positive decisions
+5. expand phase-conditioned tool-use metrics
+6. rerun official toolbox before expanding the visible tool set further

+## Final Recommendation

+The main lesson is:

+- the benchmark form is already strong
+- the next improvements should be concentrated on the agent framework

+So the future direction should be:

+- preserve the real longitudinal task
+- make the controller more state-aware
+- make escalation more explicitly evidence-gated
+- keep tool-use and history-use evaluation as central benchmark outputs